 - Apply Destination Lists—When selected, the Policy wizard's Destinations step is available.

 - Application Control—When selected, the Policy wizard's Applications step is available.
 SSL Decryption must also be enabled.

 - Security Category Blocking—When selected, the Policy wizard's Security step is available.

 - Enable Intelligent Proxy—When enabled, Umbrella uses the Cisco Talos web reputation and other third-party feeds to determine if a URL is malicious.
 The intelligent proxy also uses anti-virus (AV) engines and Cisco Advanced Malware Protection (AMP) to inspect files before they are downloaded.
-When disabled, options such as File Inspection are unavailable.
+When disabled, File Analysis is also disabled.
 For more information about the intelligent proxy, see Manage the Intelligent Proxy.

 - SSL Decryption—When selected, allows the intelligent proxy to inspect traffic over HTTPS and block custom URLs in destination lists.
 The intelligent proxy must be enabled.
 For more information, see SSL Decryption Requirements and Implementation.

 Note: SSL Decryption is required to block applications.
 See Configure Application Settings.